Ted Galdi: Bestselling Author

 0 Comments

-Want to increase online sales for your business?
+Want to increase online sales for your books?
 A digital marketing funnel can do that.
-In this article, I give you a simple explanation of what it is, with examples, and provide 9 steps on how to easily build your own funnel.
-Once you do, you'll be sending a consistent stream of targeted leads to your business, and revenue will start climbing.
+In this article, I show you what a marketing funnel for authors is, and provide steps on how to build a great one.
+Once you do, you'll be bringing in a lot of relevant readers, and your sales should start rising.

-What are the stages of a digital marketing funnel?
+What are the stages of an author digital marketing funnel?

 The four major stages of the digital marketing funnel are: